Keeping Them Safer

 Read more: First Aid for Overdose by St Johns Ambulance

-Short: An infographic of the First Aid acronym DRSABCD.
-A full description can be found in the References section under the "Long Descriptions for Screen Readers" heading.
+An infographic of the First Aid acronym DRSABCD.
+A full description can be found in a section below.

 DRSABCD